gkorpal/gkorpal.github.io/_reading/book-list.md

 * **An Introduction to the Theory of Numbers** by *G. H. Hardy and E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
 * **Making Transcendence Transparent** by *E.B.
 Burger and R. Tubbs*: Very nice introductory text for learning the techniques used in transcedental number theory.
   * **Numbers: Rational and Irrational** by *Ivan Niven*: A beautiful little book ([MAA](https://www.maa.org/press/maa-reviews/numbers-rational-and-irrational)).
-* **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory (the analytic theory of L-functions), but worth the hardwork since you get to prove Prime Number Theorem with a good estimate.
+* **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory (the analytic theory of L-functions), but worth the hardwork since you get to prove Prime Number Theorem with a good estimate (chapters 1--22).
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper on this topic!).
   * **The  Theory  of  Functions** by *E. C. Titchmarsh*.
 A good reference for the complex analysis used by Davenport.
 Might also be worth looking at Titchmarsh's other book "The Theory of the Riemann Zeta-Function."
   * **An  Introduction  to  the  Analytic  Theory  of  Numbers** by *R. Ayoub*: A good supplementary text for the methods and estimates used by Davenport.
   * **A Classical Introduction to Modern Number Theory** by *K. Ireland and M. Rosen*: Provides a straighforward proof of Dirichlet's theorem on infinite primes arithmetic progressions in chapter 16.